 Michael is a member of our organisation team and produces our wonderful catalogues.

-Caterina is a great organiser and provides invaluable help wherever needed.
+Caterina is a great organiser and helps to make our openings successful.

 The Werkhalle Wiesenburg Berlin is in the women’s section (opened 1907) of ‘Die Wiesenburg’, the former homeless shelter that opened in Wiesenstraße, Wedding in 1896.